 The FHPS STEM Academy is a half-day program designed for the student with a strong interest in the areas of Science, Technology, Engineering and Mathematics (STEM).
 Entrance into the Academy is through application only.
 Students admitted to the STEM Academy will spend half of their day with the general population and the other half of the day with their STEM cohort.
 STEM Academy students will receive exposure and experience to the field of engineering, receive training in computer programming, and receive instruction in math and science in a flexible environment where class projects will be constructed and presented.
-One major facet of the STEM Academy is the Senior Design Project where students will work in teams, alongside professionals from our community, to design and synthesize a tangible product that will address a current societal need.
-Teams will be tasked with presenting these products back to the sponsoring party.
-The Academy is a four-year program beginning in the 9th grade.
-Below is a course progression for students enrolled in the Academy:
+One major facet of the STEM Academy is having students get the opportunity to partner with the local business and industry for more career exploration and exposure.
+This may occur in a variety of forms: